learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

 Note that you are greeted, asked to provide input and then greeted again, this time with a phrase that uses the input you provided.

-Let's take a closer look at the structure of this applicatoin.
+Let's take a closer look at the structure of this application.

+### Code Along Instructions

+If anything breaks during the steps below and you can't access this lessons' sample code, don't worry.
+Read the lesson and you'll be able to follow along and continue by clicking the lesson "I'm Done".

+#### OS X

+[Download the Source for this Lesson](https://github.com/learn-co-curriculum/ruby-gets-input/archive/1.0.0.zip) and open the directory in your text editor.

+#### Nitrous / Command Line

+1. Go to your home directory by `cd ~` in your Terminal.

+2. Clone this README's repository on GitHub with: `git clone git@github.com:learn-co-curriculum/ruby-gets-input.git`

+3. `cd` into the directory with: `cd ruby-gets-input`

+4. Open the directory in your file browser.

 ## Project Structure

-**[Download the Source for this Lesson](https://github.com/learn-co-curriculum/ruby-gets-input/archive/1.0.0.zip) and open the directory in your text editor.**

 Check out the file structure below.